leightonavantgardehaus/leightonavantgardehaus.github.io/README.md

-## 5. RESPECTING YOUR PRIVACY

-Leighton Avant-Garde Haus generally does not pre-screen or monitor Submissions (but reserves the right to do so) and does not control Submissions.
+### 4. Leighton Avant-Garde Haus generally does not pre-screen or monitor Submissions (but reserves the right to do so) and does not control Submissions.
 Therefore, Leighton Avant-Garde Haus does not guarantee the accuracy, quality or appropriateness of Submissions and disclaims any responsibility for Submissions, including any liability for errors or omissions, or for any loss or damage of any kind incurred as a result of their use.
 However, Leighton Avant-Garde Haus reserves the right at its sole discretion to refuse, delete, screen or edit Submissions, provided that even if we do remove or alter any Submission, we shall have no obligation to stop our other uses of such Submission or any other Submission as permitted above.
 We have no obligation to store any of your Submissions.
 We have no responsibility or liability for the deletion or failure to store, transmit or receive your Submissions, nor do we have any responsibility for the security, privacy, storage or transmission of other communications originating with or involving your use of the Sites, except as may be expressly stated in these Terms or in the Privacy Policy.
 You are solely responsible for creating backup copies of and replacing any Submissions at your sole cost and expense.
 Our Privacy Policy governs your Submissions.

 ‍

 By accepting these Terms, you agree to our collection, use, and disclosure of your information as described in the Privacy Policy.
 No one under age 18 may register for an Account or provide any personal information to Leighton Avant-Garde Haus or to the Sites.
 If we learn that we have collected personal information from or about anyone under age 18, we will delete that information as quickly as possible.
-If you believe that we might have any information from or about a child under 18, please contact us at legal@theleightonhaus.com with the subject “Child Data“.
+If you believe that we might have any information from or about a child under 18, please contact us at ai@theleightonhaus.com with the subject “Child Data“.

 Leighton Avant-Garde reserves the right to disclose any Submissions, and the circumstances surrounding their transmission, to any third party to operate the Sites, to protect Leighton Avant-Garde Haus or its suppliers or representatives, to protect users of the Sites, to comply with legal or regulatory obligations, to enforce these Terms, or for any other reason.
 Leighton Avant-Garde Haus is not responsible or liable for the conduct of, or your interactions with, any other users of the Sites (whether online or offline), or for any associated loss, damage, injury or harm.
 By using the Site, you may be exposed to Submissions that are offensive, indecent or objectionable and you agree that Leighton Avant-Garde Haus bears no liability for such exposure.

-## 6. REQUIRED CONDUCT WHILE USING OUR SITES
+### 5. REQUIRED CONDUCT WHILE USING OUR SITES

 While using the Sites you will comply with all applicable laws, rules and regulations.
 In addition, Leighton Avant-Garde Haus expects users of the Sites to respect the rights and dignity of others.
 Your use of the Sites is conditioned on your compliance with the rules of conduct set forth in this Section; any failure to comply may also result in termination of your access to the Sites pursuant to Section 9 (Suspension or Termination of Access to Our Sites).
 In using the Sites, you agree that you will not, and will not allow or authorize any third party to:

-• Use the Sites or any Content for any purpose that is illegal, fraudulent, deceptive or unauthorized by these Terms, or would give rise to civil liability, or to solicit the performance of any illegal activity or other activity which infringes the rights of Leighton Avant-Garde Haus or others, or to encourage or promote any such activity.
+• Use the Sites or any Content for any purpose that is illegal, fraudulent, deceptive or unauthorized by these Terms, or would give rise to civil liability, or to solicit the performance of any illegal activity or other activity which infringes the rights of Noble.AI or others, or to encourage or promote any such activity.

 • Engage in or promote any conduct that is offensive, harassing, predatory, stalking, violent, threatening, discriminatory, racist, hateful, or otherwise harmful, against any individual or group.